JohnBerg60/Arduino-VSCode/README.md

 Git for Windows

 ### Installing
 There are several tools needed for building projects.
-Most tools do not need to be installed with a installer, but can simply be unzipped.
+Most tools do not need to be installed with an installer, but can simply be unzipped.

 When done, the toolchain tree should look like this:
 ```